 The Reverend Doctor Martin Luther King Jr. (born Michael Lewis King Jr., January 15, 1929 April 4, 1968) was a minister, social activist, and orator active during the American Civil Rights Movement.
 He has become a permanent fixture of American History as an enduring symbol of racial justice, non-violent civil disobedience, and moral courage.
-For many, his name is synonymous with the Civil Rights Movement itself.
+For many, his name is the name of one America's greatest heroes and leaders, synonymous with the Civil Rights Movement itself.

 Almost as soon as he entered Montgomery, Dr. King found himself embroiled in the burgeoning Civil Rights Movement.
 In 1955, two of Dr. King's parishioners, a pregnant teenager named Claudette Colvin and a seamstress-cum-activist named Rosa Parks, were arrested for violating laws that required them to give up their seats to white passengers on a bus.
 Dr. King and several other members of the community organized the first of many mass movements against Jim Crow laws in response: the Montgomery Bus Boycott.
 The Boycott was quite effective, as the city of Montgomery depended heavily on revenue from the buses to function, and the vast majority of passengers on those buses were African-American.
 The protest caused a significant amount of backlash, causing Dr. King to be harassed and arrested and his house to be bombed.
 Despite this, he persisted, and the federal courts finally ruled the segregation of the Montgomery buses unconstitutional.
 The success of Dr. King's campaign and his persistence in the face of overwhelming opposition immediately catapulted him into the national spotlight and cemented his role as a leading figure in the Civil Rights Movement.

 From then on, Martin Luther King Jr. became a household name.
 He, along with his newly organized Southern Christian Leadership Conference, conducted campaigns of mass protest and civil disobedience across the South to challenge Jim Crow laws.
 Inspired by Christian luminaries such as St. Thomas Aquinas and St. Augustine of Hippo, Dr. King believed he had a moral imperative to disobey unjust laws and encourage others to do the same.
 Inspired by Mahatma Gandhi's successful attempts to win India's independence from British rule, Dr. King believed in nonviolent resistance as the key to defeating Jim Crow once and for all.
 To this end, he organized sit-ins, walk-outs, voter registration drives, strikes, and marches.
-His most famous campaigns include the Birmingham Movement in the Spring of 1963, a campaign to desegregate "the most segretated city in America", the March on Washington for Jobs and Freedom in the Summer of 1963, which culminated in Dr. King's most famous "I Have a Dream" speech, and the Montgomery-Selma Marches, which served as a catalyst for the passing of the Voting Rights Act in 1964.
+His most famous campaigns include the Birmingham Movement in the Spring of 1963, a campaign to desegregate "the most segregated city in America"/ where he was jailed and wrote his most famous written piece, Letter from Birmingham Jail, where King explained why the call to "Wait" for something better, said often enough, translates into "Never" and why the fight for Justice needs to embrace "the fierce urgency of Now."
+With that kind of fire in his crusade, King drove it further in the March on Washington for Jobs and Freedom in the Summer of 1963, which culminated in Dr. King's most famous "I Have a Dream" speech, and the Montgomery-Selma Marches, which served as a catalyst for the passing of the Voting Rights Act in 1964.
 For these efforts and others, Martin Luther King was awarded the Nobel Peace Prize in 1964.

 From 1967 to 1968, Dr. King turned his attention to opposing The Vietnam War and campaigning for economic justice in his Poor People's Campaign.
 On April 3, 1968, Dr. King delivered what would be his last sermon, titled I've Been to the Mountaintop, where he famously declared: "...I've seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land."
 The next day, his words proved prophetic.
 On April 4, 1968, while attempting to help organize a sanitation worker's strike in Memphis, Tennessee, Martin Luther King, Jr. was shot and killed on the balcony of the Lorraine Motel.
 In the wake of Dr. King's death, the country erupted into a series of race riots in major cities in both the North and South.
 Though the riots eventually subsided, Dr. King's death at the hands of a white assassin — James Earl Ray — left a deep scar on American race relations that has yet to be fully healed.
 Furthering the divide are suspicions that Dr. King's death remains yet unsolved, that Ray was either part of a conspiracy to kill Dr. King, or else was a scapegoat.note Some suspect the FBI's COINTELPRO program, which had worked to monitor and sabotage Dr. King's efforts, but these claims have never been fully substantiated.